 Content © The Birth Rites Collection.
 Not for profit company Ltd by guarantee no: 5805902

-Applications are now open for the Birth Rites Collection Summer School
+Date of Birth Rites Collection Online Summer School

-Cost: £850 per person/£600 concession rate (for practising artists, students and those with a low-income.)
+Cost 5 day course : £450 per person/£300 concession rate (for practising artists, students and those with a low-income.)
+25 hours contact time

-If you are a midwife, academic, artist, medic, health professional, art historian or policy advisor, you will arrive on the course with your skill set and leave with a bespoke multi-media pack of visual, textual, auditory and filmic material of your own responses to art on birth, to be used thereafter in your own future work.
+If you are a midwife, academic, curator, artist, medic, health professional, art historian or policy advisor, you will enter the course with your own skill set and finish, with a bespoke multi-media pack of visual, textual, auditory and filmic material, each your own responses to art on birth, to be used thereafter in your own future work.